How B2B businesses leverage B2C and D2C models on commercetools

 These distinctions translate into dedicated marketing strategies, buying processes, storefront design, pricing logic, customer experience and loyalty programs that companies must address for each business model.
 At the same time, they shouldn’t discard the synergies that exist — such as between product data, catalogs, inventory and checkout.

 The first inroads into multi-model eCommerce replicated those differences and ignored the synergies.
-Characterized by unwieldy systems of old, also known as monoliths, companies using them discovered they came with limitations that effectively made it impossible to support multiple business models on a single platform.
+Characterized by unwieldy systems of old, also known as monoliths, companies using them discover they come with limitations that effectively make it impossible to support multiple business models on a single platform.
 The result?
-Companies had to deploy one eCommerce system per business model, creating operational silos and IT fragmentation that led to inconsistent product, pricing and customer data across their eCommerce footprint.
+Companies deploy one eCommerce system per business model, creating operational silos and IT fragmentation, leading to inconsistent product, pricing and customer data across their eCommerce footprint.

-In addition, using disparate technologies inflates the associated licensing fees, add-ons, services and customizations.
-These costs grow year on year into a bloated TCO (total costs of ownership) that is far too expensive to maintain and invest over time.
-That being said, it’s clear that implementing separate systems for each and every business model is not a sustainable strategy.
+In addition, disparate technologies inflate the associated licensing fees, add-ons, services and customizations.
+These costs grow year on year into a bloated TCO (total costs of ownership) that’s far too expensive to maintain and invest over time.
+It’s clear that implementing separate systems for each and every business model isn’t a sustainable strategy.

 Leaders blending B2B and B2C/D2C

 Festool established a D2C store using a composable architecture, leveraging its flexibility and scalability.
-Empowered by the ability to capture and analyze relevant data through a D2C approach, Festool has automated all processes and customer communications within five months, making the company more efficient and customer-driven as a result.
+Plus, it has automated all processes and customer communications within five months, making the company more efficient and customer-driven.
 The company surpassed its internal sales goals by 150% in the first year since implementing a D2C store.

 Starting your multi-model journey with commercetools